DigiDuncan/zeatbot/README.md

 oauth:0123456789abcdefghijklmnopqrst
 ```

 Included with **zeatbot** is a `run.bat` file in the root directory.
 If you're Zeat, this has been tailored to you and should "just work."
-If you're not Zeat, or your forking this repo to make your own bot, you'll need to either change that file to do the equivalent of launching `zeatbot/main.py` as a Python module on your system.
+If you're not Zeat, or you're forking this repo to make your own bot, you'll need to either change that file to do the equivalent of launching `zeatbot/main.py` as a Python module on your system.

 `firsttime.bat` runs a first-time setup, ensuring you have all the required Python packages.
-You can alsmo do this yourself by installing all the rquirements in `requirements.txt` yourself.
+You can also do this yourself by installing all the rquirements in `requirements.txt` yourself.